stackbone.database

 // Delete.

 Row types flow through end to end.
-The data returned by select() is typed from your pgTable definition with no codegen step.
+The rows returned by select() are typed from your pgTable definition with no codegen step. stackbone.database is native Drizzle: awaiting a chain returns the rows directly and throws on error.

 Step 5 — wrap a unit of work in a transaction

-Interactive transactions yield a tx with the same surface as client.database:
+Interactive transactions yield a tx with the same surface as stackbone.database, reached through the ambient stackbone handle from any tool or workflow step:

 import { sql } from '@stackbone/sdk/db';